Walthamstow Hall: History

 In 1873 three Walthamstow Hall pupils were entered for the Cambridge Examination for the first time.
 Two passed and one with honours.
 The next year, a student called Mary Wallis received Lady Goldsmith's Latin Prize, a distinction attained by only 15 girls in England.

 From just five girls in 1838 the school expanded rapidly and despite many building extensions and leasing of the adjoining property it was obvious that the site was not big enough and the waiting list increased.
 Walthamstow was no longer a country village as the railway had arrived.

 John and Dorothy Foulger's daughter Mary Anne Lydia Pye-Smith lived in Sevenoaks, and that became the site for the building of the new school.
 The architect was Edward C Robins (the same firm which built Caterham School in 1880).
-The foundation stone was laid at Sevenoaks on 26 June 1878 by the Rt Hon W E Forster MP.
+The foundation stone was laid at Sevenoaks on 26 June 1878 by W E Forster, MP.
 Four years later in 1882 the building was completed, and the school community moved in.

 The same year the girls moved into their new Sevenoaks home; two whole classes were sent up for the Cambridge examinations.
 Leavers in the late 19th century gained places and scholarships at universities.

 The school was recognised in 1903.
 Girls had been taking the Cambridge Examinations, but Miss Hare invited an inspection by the University of London so that their examinations could be taken instead.
 This evolved to become one General School Examination.
 In 1904 the Gymnasium then called the 'Play-Room' was opened in the same year that daygirls were first admitted.

 Walthamstow Hall and Eltham College, in a similar circumstance, made a successful Joint Church Appeal for £10,000 in 1921.
 They had the backing of the two Missionary Societies.
 Negotiations with the Board of Education resulted in the receipt of a Government Grant.
 Euphemia Leys Ramsay was appointed as Miss Hare's successor as head in 1922.
 Today the school holds a 'Ramsay Occasion' in her memory when a distinguished lecturer from the world of the Arts/Media is invited.